 This study is chiefly concerned with the impact of contextual factors-community effects-on individuals' participation.
-As noted above, the Benchmark survey with its geo codes enables researchers to match large samples of individuals from a large number of cities to data on their place of residence, making it a particularly rich source of information on such community effects.
+As noted above, the Benchmark survey with its geocodes enables researchers to match large samples of individuals from a large number of cities to data on their place of residence, making it a particularly rich source of information on such community effects.
 There are of course many dimensions along which American cities can be differentiated-community heterogeneity is but one of these.
 Cities in the United States also vary to a great extent when it comes to political institutions, systems of governance and representation, size (in terms of both the number and variety of services provided and the sheer number of governments in a city) as well as how and how much they tax their residents.
 All of these may affect political participation but here I specifically concentrate my attention on community racial heterogeneity.
 Community heterogeneity is operationalized using a measure of racial fractionalization for each city in the sample.
-Following Alesina, Baqir & Easterly (1999), Alesina & La Ferrera (2000) and others, racial fragmentation is measured by a Herfindahl index constructed from the US Census.
-For a full description of the index and how it is calculated, see the data appendix.
-I also control for the percent of the population in each community that is African-American.
+Following Easterly & Levine (1997), Alesina, Baqir & Easterly (1999), Alesina & La Ferrera (2000) and others, racial fragmentation is measured by a Herfindahl-based index constructed from the US Census defined as follows: